 In November 1998, Philip Morris, Brown & Williamson Tobacco Corporation, R.J.
 Reynolds Tobacco Company and Lorillard Tobacco Company (collectively, the "Original Participating Manufacturers" or "OPMs") and Liggett (together with the OPMs and any other tobacco product manufacturer that becomes a signatory, the "Participating Manufacturers") entered into the Master Settlement Agreement (the "MSA") with 46 states, the District of Columbia, Puerto Rico, Guam, the United States Virgin Islands, American Samoa and the Northern Marianas (collectively, the "Settling States") to settle the asserted and unasserted health care cost recovery and certain other claims of those Settling States.
-The MSA has received final judicial approval in each of the 52 settling jurisdictions.
+The MSA received final judicial approval in each settling jurisdiction.